-The great length of Runswick Bay Beach is the perfect spot to whittle away the time.
+The great length of Runswick Bay is the perfect spot to whittle away the time.
 Enjoy coastal strolls and picture-perfect views of unspoilt shore nestled against the colourful fishing village of Runswick.

-There is plenty of sand for children to play in as well as many rock-pools to investigate, so be sure to pack spades and nets!
+There is plenty of sand for children to play in.
+As well as many rock-pools to investigate, so be sure to pack spades and nets!
 Small adventurers can also hunt for fossils, which the area is reputed for, and brave the Hob Holes, a series of caves believed to house healing goblins.

 Keen walkers can amble along coastal paths to reach other nearby beaches.
 Whitby Beach is about 8.7 miles away from Runswick Bay whilst the iconic Robin Hood’s Bay Beach is 13 miles away.
 Though if you aren’t looking for long-distance walks, you can follow a short amble to North York Moors National Park or head toward Staithes Beach, a much quieter spot to relax at.